Which is cheaper overall: State Farm or Mercury?

 CompanyAverage annual rate for full coverageAverage annual rate for state minimum coverageAverage annual premium for liability-only (50/100/50) car insurance

-State Farm vs. Mercury: Rates by age group
+State Farm vs. Mercury: Which company is cheaper by age group?

 Age groupState FarmMercury

-State Farm vs. Mercury: Rates for high-risk drivers
+State Farm vs. Mercury: Which company is cheaper for high-risk drivers?

-State Farm has the lowest rates for high-risk drivers.
-A high-risk driver is someone with several speeding tickets, accidents or a serious offense like a DUI on their record.
-This can make it hard to get affordable car insurance.
+State Farm has the best rates for high-risk drivers.
+A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
+This can make it a challenge to find affordable auto insurance.

-For drivers with a DUI, State Farm is more affordable, with average rates of $3,179.
+For the drivers with DUI, State Farm is cheaper, with average rates of $4,613.

-Check the table below to see how State Farm rates compare to Mercury rates.
+Take a look at the table below for State Farm rates compared to Mercury rates.

 Type of violationState FarmMercury